 The US Department of Transport collects detailed records of border crossings every day and very helpfully makes those data available via its website.

-To better understand the scope of these passenger and vehicle crossings, we downloaded the data for 2019, which reveals the following:
+To better understand the scope of these passenger and vehicle crossings, we downloaded the data for 2019 —before the land border became restricted in 2020— to get a handle on how much traffic typically crosses the US-Mexico land border.

 The US DOT’s data classifies ‘crossing types’ into the groups listed in the table below.
 The numbers represent ‘crossings’ not unique numbers of people and vehicles.
 The data reveal that in 2019 there were: